Shyama Mai Temple

-Mother Kali's Dham Shyama Kali temple is built on the pyre in Darbhanga, Bihar.
+Mother Kali's Dham Shyama Kali temple is a Hindu temple, built on the pyre in Darbhanga, Bihar.
 A large number of devotees visit here and all Manglik works are also done.
 This temple is known as Shyama Mai's temple.
 Shyama Mai's temple is built on the pyre of Maharaja Rameshwar Singh at the crematorium Ghat and is an unusual occurrence in itself.
 Maharaja Rameshwar Singh was one of the seeker kings of the Darbhanga royal family.
 Due to the name of the king, this temple is known as Rameshwari Shyama Mai.
 The temple was founded by Maharaj Kameshwar Singh of Darbhanga in 1933.

 Festivals

 In the sanctum sanctorum, a huge statue of Maa Kali is installed on the right side of Mahakal and Ganapati andBatukabhairava Dev on the left.
 The Mund Mala around the neck of the mother has the equivalent of the letters of the Hindi alphabet.
 Devotees believe that this is because the Hindi alphabet is a symbol of creation.
 Aarti held in the temple has special significance.
 Devotees who come here wait for hours to join the temple aarti.
 During Navratri, the number of devotees increases and a fair is held here.